-- a) to further promote and continuously improve the standard of all aspects of football in Northern Ireland and to give continued priority to the training and care of young players in every club; - b) to implement the UEFA 10 Point Plan and club Anti-Racism/ Anti-Sectarianism Policy as an integral part of football development in Northern Ireland; - c) to adapt clubs' sporting infrastructure to provide players, spectators and media representatives with suitable, well-equipped and safe facilities; - d) to ensure that clubs have an adequate level of management and organisation;
+- a) to further promote and continuously improve the standard of all aspects of football in Northern Ireland and to give continued priority to the training and welfare of young players in every club; - b) to promote participation in football and contribute to the development of women's football: - to implement the UEFA 10 Point Plan and club Anti-Racism/ Anti-Sectarianism Policy as an integral part of football development in Northern Ireland; - d) to adapt clubs' sporting infrastructure to provide players, spectators and media representatives with suitable, well-equipped and safe facilities;

-- e) to improve the economic and financial capability of the clubs, increasing their transparency and credibility; - f) to place the necessary importance on the protection of creditors by ensuring that clubs settle their liabilities with employees, social/tax authorities and other clubs punctually; - g) to protect the integrity and smooth running of the Domestic club competitions for one season; and - h) to allow the development of benchmarking for clubs in sporting, infrastructure, personnel and administrative, legal and financial-related criteria throughout Northern Ireland.
+- e) to ensure that clubs have an adequate level of management and organisation; - f) to improve the economic and financial sustainability of the clubs, increasing their transparency and credibility; - g) to place the necessary importance on the protection of creditors; - h) to promote better cost control; - to protect the integrity and smooth running of the Domestic club competitions for one season; - j) to encourage cooperation between licensors and clubs and enable the development of benchmarking for clubs in financial, sporting, legal, football social responsibility, personnel, administrative and infrastructure-related criteria throughout Northern Ireland; - k) to safeguard each club's identity, history and legacy; - I) to embrace social responsibility in football; - m) to promote a healthy relationship between clubs and supporters and increase accessibility in football.

-Furthermore, it also aims to achieve financial fair play in club competitions and in particular:
+Furthermore, it also aims to achieve financial sustainability in club competitions and in particular:

-- a) to improve the economic and financial capability of the clubs, increasing their transparency and credibility; - b) to place the necessary importance on the protection of creditors and to ensure that clubs settle their liabilities with employees, social/tax authorities and other clubs punctually; - c) to introduce more discipline and rationality in club football finances; - d) to encourage clubs to operate on the basis of their own revenues; - e) to encourage responsible spending for the long-term benefit of football; - f) to protect the long-term viability and sustainability of Domestic club football.
+- a) to improve the economic and financial capability of the clubs, increasing their transparency and credibility; - b) to place the necessary importance on the protection of creditors and to ensure that clubs settle their liabilities with employees, social/tax authorities and other clubs punctually; - c) to encourage clubs to operate on the basis of their own revenues; - d) to encourage responsible spending for the long-term benefit of football; - to protect the long-term viability and sustainability of Domestic club football.